markcyen/my_cup_of_tea/README.md

 ### External libraries (ruby gems)
-In the Gemfile, you will find the following system dependencies:
+In the Gemfile, you will find the following libraries used in this Rails app:
 - `gem 'factory_bot_rails'`
 - `gem 'faker'`
 - `gem 'rspec-rails'`